ricko2001/Genealogy-scripts/RM -Convert Fact/ReadMe.txt

-If the original fact type, say Census (fam) had a role named "Spouse", and that fact type is to be converted to "Census", then the fact of type census will have the former witness transfered to it maintaining the former role, in this case "Spouse".
+If the original fact type, say Census (fam) had a role named "Spouse", and that fact type is to be converted to "Census", then the fact of type census will have the former witness transferred to it maintaining the former role, in this case "Spouse".
 If "Census" does not have already have a role named Spouse, the utility will complain and request that you create such a role for "Census" before the conversion can be completed.